RoboJackets/igvc-software/igvc_perception/src/train_eval/README.md

 dataset_path = '/home/vivek/Desktop/binaryTraining'
 ```

-If using the [labelme tool](https://github.com/wkentaro/labelme) to generate json annotations use the the following [script](https://github.com/wkentaro/labelme/blob/master/examples/semantic_segmentation/labelme2voc.py) to convert to a VOC-format dataset.
+If using the [labelme tool](https://github.com/wkentaro/labelme) to generate json annotations, use the the following [script](https://github.com/wkentaro/labelme/blob/master/examples/semantic_segmentation/labelme2voc.py) to convert to a VOC-format dataset.
 Download the [script](https://github.com/wkentaro/labelme/blob/master/examples/semantic_segmentation/labelme2voc.py) and place it in the directory containing your labeled dataset.
 Additionally make sure to add a labels.txt file which specifies the different classes that the model predicts.
 In this case, the model is only predicting background and line.
 The contents of labels.txt should look like this:
 ```bash
 __ignore__
 _background_